Marvin Olasky

-Marvin Olasky (born June 12, 1950) is Christianity Today's Editor-in-Chief, a senior fellow of the Discovery Institute, and an affiliate scholar at the Acton Institute.
+Marvin Olasky (born June 12, 1950) is Christianity Today's Editor-in-Chief and a senior fellow of the Discovery Institute.
 He also chairs the Zenger House Foundation and is the author of 29 books.
 From 1992 through 2021, he edited World.
 On September 24, 2025, Russell D. Moore, Editor-in-Chief at Christianity Today, announced that he was stepping down as Editor-in-Chief, to be replaced by Olasky.

 Education and career

 Olasky was born in the city of Malden, Massachusetts, to a Russian-Jewish family.
 He graduated from Newton High School (now Newton North High School) in 1968 and from Yale University in 1971 with a B.A. in American studies.
 In 1976, he earned his Ph.D. in American Culture at the University of Michigan.
 He became an atheist in adolescence and a Marxist in college, ultimately joining the Communist Party USA in 1972.
 Olasky married and divorced during this period and, according to Olasky, broke each of the Ten Commandments except "Thou shalt not kill".
 He left the Communist Party late in 1973 and, in 1976, became a Christian after reading the New Testament and several Christian authors.

 Olasky was a professor at the University of Texas at Austin from 1983 to 2007, provost of The King's College in New York City from 2007 to 2011, and Patrick Henry College's distinguished chair in journalism and public policy from 2011 to 2019.
 He joined World Magazine in 1990 and became its editor in 1994 and its editor-in-chief in 2001.
 Earlier, he was a reporter at the Boston Globe and a speechwriter at the Du Pont Company.
 Since 1996 he has been a ruling elder within the Presbyterian Church in America.

 Olasky has chaired the boards of the City School of Austin and the Austin Crisis Pregnancy Center.
 His writings have been translated into Chinese, Spanish, Italian, French, Portuguese, Russian, and other languages, and he has lectured and given interviews around the world.